 The attorneys of Tuley Law Office are here to help with your dog bite lawsuit or any other personal injury claim.
 Serving Evansville, Indiana and the surrounding regions, Tuley Law Office was founded by Attorney Daniel Tuley who has been serving clients in wrongful death and personal injury claims for more than 30 years.

-Therefore, if you’ve been the victim of a puppybite or a dog attack, call our Indiana law firm to arrange a no-cost consultation session at (812) 434-1936.
+Therefore, if you’ve been the victim of a dog bite or animal attack, call our law firm to arrange a no-cost consultation session at (812) 434-1936.

-Questions About Dog Bites for Personal Injury Lawsuits
+Questions About Dog Bites & Personal Injury Lawsuits

 The experienced dog bite lawyers of Tuley Law Office handle a fair number of personal injury cases involving dog bites.
 If you’ve been the victim of a dog bite, attack or mauling, you may have lots of questions, so let’s take a look at some of the most common questions when filing a personal injury claim in Indiana.